遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Strengthening Emergency Response with Safety Drills

 During an emergency, all production sites shall follow the protocol established for emergency response and notification procedure.
 Staff shall identify the disaster, notify applicable units and personnel, and engage in damage control to keep the situation from worsening.
 Ongoing assessment shall be made to the on-site conditions to minimize harm to the staff, property and environment with adequate treatment to prevent secondary disasters.
 The investigative unit shall conduct thorough reviews over the cause and propose improvement strategies.
-A report shall be presented and the unit responsible for the emergency shall undergo educational training to
+A report shall be presented and the unit responsible for the emergency shall undergo educational training to prevent future occurrence.

 Smart Occupational Safety and Health

-2021 Achievements in Occupational Safety and Health
+View Rate of Occupational Safety and Health Promotion Materials

 Occupational Injuries

 At FENC, the end game for occupational safety and health is “zero occupational disasters”.
-The Company values the safety and health of each and every employee, and protects them by raising their awareness and understanding through conducting risk assessment and identification; preparing promotional campaigns and public notice; holding pre-work and toolbox meetings; designating safety and health month with programs and activities.
+The Company values the safety and health of each and every employee and protects them by raising their awareness and understanding through conducting risk assessment and identification; preparing promotional campaigns and public notice; holding pre-work and toolbox meetings; designating safety and health month with programs and activities.
 In the unfortunate event of occupational disasters, immediate actions are taken to address the emergency.
-The following procedures are applicable to all production sites.
-All improvements must be completed within 2 months.
-Facility improvements that require construction contracts shall be completed within 3 to 6 months.
+The following procedures are applicable to all production sites:

-Statistics on Occupational Injury in 2021
+Statistics on Occupational Injury in 2022

 Statistics on Occupational Injury